- For the supporting cast/allies go to Pokémon Adventures Two

-- Always Someone Better: Gold all but hero worships him because of his skills and Sapphire essentially considers her ultimate goal to be as Badass as he is.
+- Always Someone Better: Gold all but hero worships him because of his skills and Sapphire considers her ultimate goal to be as badass as he is.

 - Dressing as the Enemy: He disguised himself as a Team Rocket grunt to get some info.